 As an Amazon Associate, I earn from qualifying purchases.

 It is said that style is in detail, so if jacket sleeve fit is the single most important sartorial detail of your suit, it can make the difference between looking like a million dollars and simply looking like a million dollars worth of cloth.
-The suit jacket sleeve length is one of the last details you might think of when completing your stylish wardrobe, but, unlike a tie pin you’re likely to leave out – literally and figuratively – at home, your sleeve length might well be the final detail of your suit and the first in dropout central.
+The suit jacket sleeve length is one of the last details you might think of when completing your stylish wardrobe, but, unlike a tie pin, you’re likely to leave out literally and figuratively at home, your sleeve length might well be the final detail of your suit and the first in dropout central.
+How to perfectly hem your suit jacket sleeve and sew a clean buttonhole to reinforce the buttonhole of your suit jacket.

 So how do you do that, and get that perfect fit in the process, if you don’t have the benefit of a tailor?
 Well fear not, because help is at hand for all of you stylish gentlemen seeking the perfect tailored look.
 Below is a complete step-by-step guide to how to roll up the sleeves on your suit jacket, so that you can achieve that perfectly custom look.
 Whether you are taking a freshly bought suit and setting out to personalize it, or you are opening up your old wardrobe and bringing your old favorite back into service, the result will be the same and you will be rolling up the sleeves on your suit jacket in no time at all.